mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 The pip package manager is requred to install the Poetry tool.
 To install pip in PowerShell, follow these steps:

-1. Download the get-pip.py script from the [official pip website](https://bootstrap.pypa.io/get-pip.py).
+1. Download the get-pip.py script from the [this website](https://bootstrap.pypa.io/get-pip.py).
 2. Open PowerShell with Administrative access.
 3. Navigate to the location of the downloaded get-pip.py file using the 'cd' command.
 4. Install pip by running the following command: